codeNkanika/codeNkanika/README.md

 </div>

 <h1 align="center">
-  Hi there 🌷, This is Kanika 💕
+  Hi 🌷, This is Kanika
 </h1>